 Gemen Castle in Borken is certainly one of the most unusual castles in Münsterland.
 The walls shine brightly in the sun.
-The more than 900-year-old Gemen Castle is surrounded by a mighty moat, which opens up wonderful different perspectives of the building when you walk around it.
+The castle, which is more than 900 years old, is surrounded by a mighty moat, and walking around it opens up wonderful perspectives of the building.